aws/lex-helper/docs/SUPPORT.md

 # Support

-For support information, please see the [Support section in our README](README.md#support).
+For support information, please see the [Support section](community/support.md).
 ## Getting Help

 ### For Issues